-Types of contract claims, delays, acceleration, and scope issues.
-Underlying legal theories of construction contracts and claims, defenses to claims, prophylactic claims measures.
-The claims process within the contract, extra-contractual basis for claims.
-Resolution of cliams by ADR techniques, the formal litigation process.
-AIA, AGC, and federal claims provisions.
-Other types of claims associated with construction projects such as a surety bond claims and various insurance claims (CGL, Builder's Risk, workers comp, etc).
-Prerequisite: CAE 473.
-(3-0-3)
+This course provides a basic explanation of construction contract claims by types such as delays, acceleration, and scope issues, the underlying legal theories of the contract construction and claims, elements required for each claims type defenses to the claim, prophylactic claims measures.
+The claims process within the contract and extra-contractual basis's for claims are examined.
+Resolution of claims by ADR techniques and the formal litigation process are explained.
+AIA, AGC, and federal claims provisions are described.
+In addition to construction contract claims other types of claims associated with construction projects are covered such as Surety bond claims and various insurance claims (CGL, Builder's Risk, workers comp, etc) Prerequisite(s): [(CAE 473)]

+Prerequisite(s): (3-0-3)

-Real Estate Fundamentals for Engineers and Architects
+Real Estate Fundamentals for Engineers & Architects

-The objective of this course is to introduce to civil engineering students to the real estate process.
+The objective of this course is to introduce civil engineering students to the real estate process.
 Students will learn techniques and methodologies for evaluating real estate investment opportunities using engineering economic analysis principles.
-Students will use Time Value of Money analysis for evaluating real estate transactions, including hwo to carry out calculations using formulae, financial calculators, and spreadsheets.
-This course will help civil engineering students learn financial skills that can be applied professionally.
+Students will use Time Value of Money analysis for evaluating real estate transactions, including how to carry out calculations using formulas, financial calculators, and spreadsheets.
+This course will help civil engineering students learn financial skills that can be applied to professional and personal investment decisions.